matheus-ndc/matheus-ndc/README.md

 - :iphone: I'm currently working on private projects with React that is my favorite framework for views<br>
   and Node/Typescript for the back-end and API's
 - :seedling: I'm currently increasing my knowledge on Clean Architecture and reactive apps with React and Material UI
-- :dart: 2021 Goals: Contribute and make more apps on GitHub and Open Sources projects
+- :dart: 2022 Goals: Contribute and make more apps on GitHub/GitLab and Open Sources projects
 - :joystick: Fun fact: I :heart: to code & play FPS/RTS strategy games :crossed_swords:

 <br>